MVI17/MVI17/README.md

 ▫ Always learning and exploring new technologies.
 ▫ Currently learning advanced frameworks, cloud tools, and new languages.
 ▫ Passionate about merging technology with art.
-▫ ✦ Hobbies: Music production, game development, and culinary experiments.
+▫ ✦Hobbies✦: Music production, game development, and culinary experiments.

 ---